 “I want to still have something left in the tank when I decide to hang it up,” he said.
 “I don’t want to get pushed out the door on my last leg.
 I want to go out on my terms.
 I also have other things I want to do in life, things I want to achieve.”

-“I have no desire;none whatsoever,” said Howard.
+“I have no desire; none whatsoever,” Howard said.
 “It’s a hard job, a thankless job.
 It’s very difficult to get 30 egos, 30 minds, thinking all as one.
-I see the challenges that coaches are face with and it’s a very, very tough one.”
+I see the challenges that coaches are faced with, and it’s a very, very tough [job].”

-“I’d like to get bored with life because I have been on-the-go and don’t really seem to have too many days off,” he said.
-“I’d like to see what that feels like for a little while then kinda figure it out.”
+“I’d like to get bored with life, because I have been on the go and don’t really seem to ever have too many days off,” he said.
+“I’d like to see what that feels like for a little while, and then kind of figure it out.”